 At age 10, my son Carter began experiencing serious symptoms of OCD (Obsessive Compulsive Disorder), which was debilitating to his quality of life.

 He was unable to sleep at night and just not able to be a happy kid due to his OCD.
 Seeing your child in dire stress and being unable to help is one of the worst feelings imaginable and a stress I would not wish on anyone.

 As a family, we made our number one priority to understand OCD and do everything we could to get him the help he needed.
 We utilized several medical professionals who provided us treatment and guidance based on an abundance of research.

 I’m happy to say that these efforts and medical guidance have changed the quality of his life dramatically.
-He’s been able to sleep at night, enjoy his life and just be a kid.
+He’s been able to sleep at night and enjoy his life.

-He’s in the beta club with good grades, playing a large role on his club soccer team and, as much as I can tell, a happy, well-adjusted, social teenager.
-I know we’ve got a long way to go in parenting a teenager and are hardly out of the woods, but I’m happy he’s had a foundation of happiness over the last several years that 25 years ago – whether due to medical research, progress, general access or awareness – may not have been possible.
+Time has flown by, but he's still doing great.
+He’s in college and as much as I can tell, a happy, well-adjusted, young man.
+I know we’ve got a long way to go in parenting (it never ends with our kids at any age), but I’m happy he’s had a foundation of happiness over the last several years that 25 years ago – whether due to medical research, progress, general access or awareness – may not have been possible.

 There are many things for which I’m grateful: my family, friends and the opportunity to do meaningful work I love with people I care greatly about.

 It’s truly an honor each and every day to help you enrich your life, help fulfill your dreams and reduce your worries about money.